wp-plugins/quicksand-jquery-post-filter/readme.txt

 5. This plugin works best with the latest Wordpress updates and HTML 5 Doc Type.
 6. Make sure you have posts and categories set up in the post admin area.
 7. Navigate to the QuicksandFilter menu option.
-8. Select a maximum of up to 5 filter options.
-9. Check the include Jquery box to include the latest version of Jquery from the Google repository.
-Do not include this if other plugins have added it or you have added it to the theme manually.
-10. You also need to set a limit of how many posts you want to display, type in a number in this field.
+8. The plugin will show category drop down boxes based on the amount of categories you have, any drop down box that has a value of none will not be shown as a filter option.
+9. Select whether to show category descriptions or not.
+10. Select whether to show the list all posts tab/filter option.
+11. Select whether the posts should display the featured image or not.
+12. Select whether the posts should display the post title or not.
-11. To get the plugin to display on your selected page you can either: a - use the shortcode on the page in the admin dashobard which is [quicksand] b - open the template php file and add echo do_shortcode('[quicksand]'); c - open the template php file and run the function  if (function_exists('quicksand')) {	quicksand(); }
+13. To get the plugin to display on your selected page you can either: a - use the shortcode on the page in the admin dashobard which is [quicksand] b - open the template php file and add echo do_shortcode('[quicksand]'); c - open the template php file and run the function  if (function_exists('quicksand')) {	quicksand(); }

-12 .You are free to edit the plugin code to your own needs, just remember if you update it, it will over ride your changes.
+14 .You are free to edit the plugin code to your own needs, just remember if you update it, it will over ride your changes.

 Please Note: That if your posts are contained in more than one category the filter will choose the posts first category to filter with.

 == Changelog ==

+= 1.7 =

+    1. Filter now shows posts that belong to more than one category in all related filters (compared to first one previously).
+    2. Added option to show category descriptions.
+    3. Added option to hide list all tab.
+    4. Added option to show or hide post featured images.
+    5. Added option to show or hide post titles.
+    6. Few bugs fixed with first install of undefined variables.
+    7. Removed post limit as this method only showed limit number from the first category.

 = 1.6=